ericelliott/neurolib/README.md

 Neuron emulation tools

+## Status - DEPRECATED due to lack of interest

 ## What is this?

 A collection of utilities that might be useful in the simulation or emulation of neurons for an artificial neural network.